aj-et/module4/README.md

 On the back-end/server-side of this project, there is a swagger documentation that will allow you to test the database endpoints and make changes in the database.

-On the front-end/client-side of this project, the user can view, modify, and delete the food recipe.

 The purpose of creating this project is to learn more about PostgreSQL and using the data into the client-side of the application.

 [Software Demo Video](http://youtube.link.goes.here)